 1500 N. Milwaukee Ave., Libertyville

-You’ll find a large, fully lit, sledding hill with nearby outdoor ice skating rink and a warming house.
+You’ll find a large, fully lit, sledding hill with a nearby outdoor ice skating rink and a warming house.
 They also have a concession stand and a restroom.
 Located off of Milwaukee Ave., there is also a lodge that is open when there are at least three inches of snow.
-Lodge hours for the 2018-2019 season have not been posted, however, in the past hours were Friday from 4:00 p.m. – 8:00 p.m., Saturday from (as well as School District 70 & 128 school holidays) 11:00 a.m. – 8: 00 p.m., and Sunday from 1:00 p.m. – 5:00 p.m.
+Lodge hours for the 2019-2020 season have not been posted, however, in the past hours were Friday from 4:00 p.m. – 8:00 p.m., Saturday as well as School District 70 & 128 school holidays from 11:00 a.m. – 8: 00 p.m., and Sunday from 1:00 p.m. – 5:00 p.m.
 For an update on sledding and ice conditions, please call the hotline at (847) 247-5433, option 3.

 355 W. Washington St., Lake Bluff